adnanislam/technical-writing-samples/heroku-20-upgrade.md

 # Upgrading the Capstone servers from Heroku-18 to Heroku-20
 Capstone is a monolithic web application that is hosted on Heroku.
 Heroku uses [stacks](https://devcenter.heroku.com/articles/stack), which are operating system images that provide the underlying setup necessary to run applications.
 Heroku-18 is a stack that reaches end-of-life on 2023-04-30.
-After this date, it will no longer be possible to deploy using the Heroku-18 stack.
-In order to ensure that Capstone deployments are still possible, the application must be upgraded to use the Heroku-20 stack before the end-of-life deadline.
+After this date, deployments that use the Heroku-18 stack will fail.
+It is essential to upgrade Capstone to the Heroku-20 stack before the end-of-life deadline to ensure that application deployments are still possible.

 ## Audience
 This guide is meant for the Capstone platform engineering team.